andyagdw/watchwise/README.md

 6. Start the development server: <br />
     `npm run dev`

-7. Click on the link provided in the terminal to open the application in your browser.
+7. Click on the link provided in the terminal to open the application in your browser 🚀.

 ## Credits
 ### Contact